Rosie Flores: Biography

 Rosie Flores was born in San Antonio, Texas, United States, where she lived until the age of twelve, when her family moved to San Diego.
 In interviews, Flores has recalled that growing up, she loved to watch musical television shows like The Dick Clark Show and Hit Parade.
 She began singing as a young child, and her brother, Roger, taught her to play rhythm guitar when she was a teenager.

 Flores formed her first band, Penelope's Children, while still in high school in California.
 In the 1970s, Flores played the San Diego nightclub circuit and was the namesake of the alt country/cowpunk band Rosie and the Screamers.
 After leaving the Screamers, she joined a cowpunk all-female band called Screamin' Sirens in the 1980s.
-The latter band produced a series of 7-inch singles and tracks for compilation albums before releasing an album in 1987, Voodoo.
+The latter band produced a series of 7-inch singles and tracks for compilation albums before releasing an album in 1984, Fiesta.produced by Brian Ahern, Michael Reid and Greg Humphries.

 Flores's self-titled solo debut came out on Warner Bros./Reprise in 1987.
 The single, "Crying Over You", put her on the Billboard chart for the first time.
-Since then, Flores has recorded ten additional solo albums.
+Since then, Flores has recorded 13 additional solo albums.

-Flores has toured widely, appearing in the United States, Europe, Asia, and Australia, and also performing frequently in Austin, continuing into 2019.
-In 1995, she joined Wanda Jackson on a coast-to-coast North American tour, and she toured as a member of Asleep at the Wheel in 1997.
+Flores has toured widely, appearing in the United States, Europe, Asia, Australia, and New Zealand. and also performing frequently in Austin, continuing into 2024.
+In 1995, she organized a tour with Wanda Jackson on a coast-to-coast North American tour, and she toured for 8 months as a member of Asleep at the Wheel in 1997.
 She has also traveled with a concert tribute she created to honor Janis Martin, a program which she performed at the Rock and Roll Hall of Fame and Museum among other places.
 In 2012, she was part of the Rock and Roll Hall of Fame's tribute to Chuck Berry.
-Her media appearances include Austin City Limits and Late Night with Conan O'Brien, and she had a cameo role in the 1993 film The Thing Called Love.
+Her media appearances include Austin City Limits and Late Night with Conan O'Brien, and she had a cameo role in the 1993 film The Thing Called Love featuring River Phoenix and Sandra Bullock.

 In addition to her work as a performer and songwriter, Flores has helped to revive the careers of female rockabilly musicians from previous generations and to create new interest in their music.
 Her album Rockabilly Filly, released on Hightone Records in 1995, included vocals from early rock and roll musicians Janis Martin and Wanda Jackson.
-In 2007, Flores brought Janis Martin to a recording studio in Blanco, Texas, to record what would be both Martin's first solo album in thirty years as well as her last before her death of cancer.
+In 2007, Flores brought Janis Martin to a recording studio in Blanco, Texas, to procuce with Bobby Trimble a record that would be both Martin's first solo album in thirty years as well as her last before her death of cancer.
 After the project was turned down by a number of record labels, Flores raised more than $16,000 on Kickstarter to release the album, which was titled Janis Martin: The Blanco Sessions.
 Flores is credited as a producer.